fastlane/fastlane/README.md

 You can easily opt-out of metrics collection by adding `opt_out_usage` at the top of your `Fastfile` or by setting the environment variable `FASTLANE_OPT_OUT_USAGE`.
 Participating helps us provide the best possible support for _fastlane_, so we hope you'll consider it a plus! :heavy_plus_sign:

+## Crash Reporting

+In order to continuously improve stability, _fastlane_ will record crash reports with sanitized stacktraces.
+Sanitization removes all personal information from the stacktrace and error message (including home directories, _fastlane_ path, gem paths, environment variables, and parameters).

+You can easily opt-out of crash reporting by adding `opt_out_crash_reporting` at the top of your `Fastfile` or by setting the environment variable `FASTLANE_OPT_OUT_CRASH_REPORTING`.
+Just like metrics mentioned above, participating helps us provide the best possible support for _fastlane_, so we hope you'll consider it a plus! :heavy_plus_sign:

 ## Need Help?

 Please [submit an issue](https://github.com/fastlane/fastlane/issues) on GitHub and provide information about your setup.